Blog

 Early Signs of Osteoarthritis You Shouldn’t Ignore

-You notice stiffness that lasts longer than just a few minutes in the morning You wake up.
+You wake up.
 Try to stretch.
 But the joint doesn’t follow.
 Not easily.
 Not right away.
 It feels locked for too long.
 Not sore—but slow.
 You thought it was age.
 Maybe the mattress.
 But it keeps returning.
-And lasting longer each…
+And lasting longer each time.
+You feel a dull ache after walking, even if it wasn’t a long…

 Read more